ManfredSteiner/webserver-template/README.md

 * How to use the database **MongoDB** to manage users.
 * How to use **mongoose** to implement database schemes.
 * How to use **password-hash** for password hashes.
+* How to handle server startup and shutdown with Promises.
+* How to handle nested database schemes.

 ## Prerequisites